louisbove84/Drone_Object_Detector/README.md

 * Reaper (USA) - 15.244 Training Frames
 * Wing Loong (CHA) - 17,564 Training Frames

 Because the segmentation model does not always detect the aircraft and some of the videos do not always show the drone, we must browse the bounded images to ensure all the images contain the drone for correct classification.
+The image below shows the segmented images a human would have to scroll through in order to verify there is in fact a bounding box and that the drone is fully ensconced within the bounding box.

 <p align="center" >
   <img src="images/drone_img4.jpg" width="800">